ldanilek/password-protection/README.md

 Still on the list of things to do:

 * Archive symbolic links
-* Migrate away from RSA
+* Migrate away from RSA - possibly to OTP?
-* Remove restriction on file sizes (currently restricted to INT_MAX)
+* Remove restriction on file sizes (currently restricted to INT_MAX, I think?)
+* Securely delete files on -r flag so they are not recoverable.